packetFury/aiagent/README.md

 Do not trust it.
 This code is provided as a proof-of-concept ONLY, and is provided as-is without any warranty, promisse, or guarantee, express or implied.
 In fact, I am actively warning you that you should not use this project in its current form for any level of production.
 Caveat emptor.

--# Also, my legal representation advises me to state that no AIs were harmed in the making of this agent.
-Despite our best efforts.
+<sup>Also, my legal representation advises me to state that no AIs were harmed in the making of this agent.
+Despite our best efforts.</sup>

 ## Description
 Project Guidelines: https://www.boot.dev/courses/build-ai-agent-python